Consumer Medicine Information

 This medicine is available only with a doctor's prescription.

-Do not take KETORAL if you have an allergy to:
+Do not receive KETORAL if you have an allergy to:

 - shortness of breath